ldynia/archcolider/4.ADRs/003 System approach.md

 ## Decision

 Based on alternatives in the context of the business needs and a development team we think that micro-kernel approach is the best option for now.
 At the same time it opens possibility to migrate to microservices when needed.

+Can be converted to higly modularized monolith with characteristics of micro-kernel approach

 ## Consequences